Don’t you hate it when health “gurus” like Dr. Oz tell us how to live?

 The nutritional world has gone bonkers.
 “Gurus” like Dr. Oz tell us in intimate detail the nutritional constitution of an eggplant.
 And at the same time, obesity is at an all-time high.

 Ignore all that superfluous science and just eat a basically healthy diet because you already know what a good diet is and you don’t need anyone to tell you otherwise.

 Years ago, the world was not obsessed with the science of a cucumber.
 They knew it was healthy so they ate it.
 And they were on average far healthier (and thinner) than we are today.

-2: Forget that “scientifically formulated workout system”.
+2: Forget about “scientifically formulated workout systems”.
 Just sweat already

 It needn’t be this way.